linode/docs/docs/products/tools/marketplace/guides/cloudron/index.md

 aliases: ['/platform/marketplace/how-to-deploy-cloudron-with-marketplace-apps/', '/platform/one-click/how-to-deploy-cloudron-with-one-click-apps/','/guides/how-to-deploy-cloudron-with-one-click-apps/','/guides/deploy-cloudron-with-marketplace-apps/','/guides/cloudron-marketplace-app/']
 ---

-[Cloudron](https://www.cloudron.io) is a platform that makes it easy to install, manage and secure web apps on a server.
+[Cloudron](https://www.cloudron.io) is a platform that makes it easy to install, manage, and secure web apps on a server.
 Cloudron provides a centralized way to manage users and specify which apps they can access.

+{{<note>}}
+Cloudron offers both free and paid plans.
+Visit [Cloudron's website](https://www.cloudron.io/pricing.html) to view available plans and pricing information.
+{{</note>}}

 ## Deploying a Marketplace App